hibtc/cpymad/doc/installation/windows.rst

 -------

-cpymad is linked against a library version of MAD-X, which means that in order to build cpymad you first have to compile MAD-X from source (even if you have the MAD-X executable installed).
+cpymad is linked against a library version of MAD-X, which means that in order to build cpymad you first have to compile MAD-X from source.
+The official ``madx`` executable is not sufficient.
+These steps are described in the following subsections:

-This is an intricate procedure that is not recommended for the average user, please refer to :ref:`installation` instead.

-.. rubric:: Contents

 .. contents:: :local: